noidname01/UV_Robotic_Challenge-Software/arduino_main/README.md

     }
 else return 0;
 ```
+When finished moving an unspecified distance and returned the distance/degree
 ```C++
 // called when finished moving an unspecified distance and returned the distance/degree double getDistOrDegree()